 2. CPR Training: This focuses on life-saving techniques used when someone’s breathing or heartbeat has stopped.
 The training covers chest compressions and rescue breathing, which can keep oxygen flowing to the brain and other organs.

-3. Automated External Defibrillator (AED) Use: In addition to CPR, the use of an AED—an easy-to-operate tool for helping those experiencing a sudden cardiac arrest—is often included in the training.
+3. Automated External Defibrillator (AED) Use: In addition to CPR, an AED—an easy-to-operate tool for helping those experiencing a sudden cardiac arrest—is often included in the training.

 Benefits of This Training